Legal guidance - resident parking permits

-The Council regularly suspends bays from normal use for various reasons, e.g. house moves.
+We regularly suspend bays from normal use for various reasons; for example, house moves.
 Signs notifying of a bay suspension are posted as near to the bay as possible 3 full days before.
-More information can be found on parking suspensions.
+Visit parking suspensions for more information.

-Be aware, any unauthorised vehicles found parked in a suspended bay may be liable for a Penalty Charge Notice.
-If your visitor's vehicle is to remain in the same bay for a number of days then you should check daily for any suspension notices.
+Be aware, any unauthorised vehicles found parked in a suspended bay may be liable for a Penalty Charge Notice (PCN).
+If your vehicle is to remain in the same bay for a number of days, you should check daily for any suspension notices.

-The following are offences and the Council may take further action if you are found to be committing one.
+The following are offences and we may take further action if you are found to be committing one.

-It is an offence to make a false statement in order to procure the issue of a permit to oneself or any other person, and the Council may prosecute under either the Theft Acts or other relevant criminal legislation.
+It is an offence to make a false statement in order to procure the issue of a permit to oneself or any other person, and we may prosecute under either the Theft Acts or other relevant criminal legislation.

 The maximum penalty on conviction or indictment is five years imprisonment and/or a fine on summary conviction, six months imprisonment or a fine of up to £5,000.